 Classic wooden hangers are great for strength and they look lovely, but they are quite bulky.
 As well as taking up a lot of space they create a lot of unnecessary weight on the clothes rail, so it makes sense to use thinner lighter hangers where you can.

 For slimline hangers the quality can be very variable.
-I’ve tried different batches from TK Maxx and although they look identical, some have stood the test of time while others have broken with barely any use.
+I’ve tried different batches from TK Maxx & although they look identical, some have stood the test of time while others have broken with barely any use.

 You shouldn’t have to compromise on quality for space, so our range includes super slim options which are also very strong.
 They are perfect for shirts, t-shirts and knits which have a habit of slipping off or hanging haphazardly on most other types of hanger.
 This is because ours are coated in non-slip rubber which really holds the garments in place.
 They have a lovely curved shape so there are no sharp angles to pierce into delicate, less structured items and because the rubber is in contact with the whole shoulder area, it doesn’t pull on a single point of the material, making it perfect for fine weaves.
 Again, these hangers also measure 38cm wide to accommodate a smaller female shoulder.

-Along with the rubber coated hangers are a range of accessories such as Chinese knots which can be used to secure camisoles and strappy dresses and hanger extensions which help to create even more space and keep whole outfits together.
+Along with the rubber coated hangers are a range of accessories such as Chinese Knots which can be used to secure camisoles and strappy dresses and Hanger Extensions which help to create even more space and keep whole outfits together.

-The best solution is full-length hanging, if you’ve got the space.
+HOW TO HANG TROUSERSThe best solution is full-length hanging, if you’ve got the space.
 You will need peg hangers.

 Otherwise, they should be folded in half and hung on a hanger with a round, fat bar so that you don’t get creases at the knees.
 The foam-covered ones given away by boutiques are fine.
 Wooden hangers with grips are excellent, but you do need a lot of room as they’re bulky.